DutchKevv/Overhead2Crypto/README.md

 &#x200B;

-# OpenCL support
+# OpenCL support (GPU)

-There is openCL support (not tested it, but works on AMD cards for sure, nVidia not sure yet).
-Make sure openCL is installed.
-Most graphic drivers include the openCL driver by default.
+Make sure openCL is installed and you enable it in the config.
+Most graphic drivers include the openCL platform by default.

+&#x200B;

+# Cuda support (GPU)

+Make sure cuda is installed and you enable it in the config.

 &#x200B;